- What is an enlarged prostate?

 You might be thinking, ‘Isn’t fat bad’?
 For decades the mainstream media have been advertising that fat is bad for our health, resulting in a craze of ‘low fat’ fad diets and products.

-However, consuming the right type of fat, will provide energy, satiate the appetite and reduce the need for over-consuming refined carbohydrates.
+However, consuming the right type of fat will provide energy, satiate the appetite, and reduce the need for over-consuming refined carbohydrates.

-In addition, the process turns fat into ketones in the liver, which can provide energy for the brain.
+Also, the process turns fat into ketones in the liver, which can provide energy for the brain.

 The body stops trying to burn sugars for energy and starts burning fat stores instead.
-It also affects your nervous system, elevates your mood, and suppresses appetite.
+It also affects your nervous system, elevates your mood, and suppresses your appetite.

 What are the advantages of the Ketogenic Diet?

-- Reduced Risk of Diabetes– Studies have shown that you can treat diabetes by adopting the keto diet.
+- Reduced Risk of Diabetes: Studies have shown that you can treat diabetes by adopting the keto diet.
 It helps normalize blood sugar levels and insulin production.

-- Better Digestion– Healthy fats, proteins, and veggies help nourish the digestive tract and reduce the potential for disease.
+- Better Digestion: Healthy fats, proteins, and veggies help nourish the digestive tract and reduce the potential for disease.

 What are the disadvantages of the Ketogenic Diet?

-- One size doesn’t fit all– Each person reacts differently to various diet plans.
+- One size doesn’t fit all: Each person reacts differently to various diet plans.
 There is no one-size-fits-all approach.

-- You may experience keto “flu” – This occurs as you transition from burning carbs to burning fats.
+- You may experience keto flu: This occurs as you transition from burning carbs to burning fats.
 The severity of the symptoms can vary and include sugar cravings, dizziness, brain fog, nausea, sleep difficulties, irritability, stomach distress, and fatigue.

-- Unwanted Side effects – Low-carb diets might increase fatigue and irritability in some people.
+- Unwanted Side effects: Low-carb diets might increase fatigue and irritability in some people.

-- Muscle loss– A keto diet can also affect your physical performance.
+- Muscle loss: A keto diet can also affect your physical performance.
 When ketosis occurs, it might cause loss of muscle tissue.

 - Meat: chicken and turkey.

 Eggs: Look for pastured or omega-3 whole eggs.

 - Nuts and seeds: Almonds, walnuts, flax seeds, pumpkin seeds, chia seeds.